atulkamble/AviatrixACE/index.md

 VNet peering works across regions, across subscriptions, across deployment models (classic to ARM), and across subscriptions belonging to different Azure Active Directory tenants.

+# Transit Gateway Peering in AWS (TGW)

+You can peer two transit gateways and route traffic between them, which includes IPv4 and IPv6 traffic.
+To do this, create a peering attachment on your transit gateway, and specify a transit gateway in another AWS Region.
+The peer transit gateway can be in your account or a different AWS account.
+After you create a peering attachment request, the owner of the peer transit gateway (also referred to as the accepter transit gateway) must accept the request.
+To route traffic between the transit gateways, add a static route to the transit gateway route table that points to the transit gateway peering attachment.
+We recommend using unique ASNs for the peered transit gateways to take advantage of future route propagation capabilities.
+Transit gateway cross-region peering does not support resolving public IPv4 DNS host names to private IPv4 addresses across VPCs on either side of the transit gateway peering attachment.
+Transit gateway peering attachments are not supported in the following AWS Regions: Asia Pacific (Hong Kong), Asia Pacific (Osaka-Local), and Middle East (Bahrain).

 # Author Profile:
 - [LinkedIn: atuljkamble](https://www.linkedin.com/in/atuljkamble)